 The Transit Connect isn't very long from nose to tail, but its height allows for the cavernous interior.
-At 180.6 inches long, the van is significantly longer than hatchbacks like the Chevy HHR and Scion xB, but it's nearly 2 feet shorter than minivans like the Honda Odyssey, Dodge Grand Caravan and Toyota Sienna.
-Total height, at nearly 80 inches, tops the minivans by almost a foot.
+At 180.6 inches long, the van is significantly longer than hatchbacks like the Scion xB, but it's nearly 2 feet shorter than large minivans like the Dodge Grand Caravan.
+Total height, at nearly 80 inches, tops the minivan by almost a foot.
 Exterior features include:

 - Sliding second-row doors available with or without windows